nuxt/framework/docs/content/3.api/1.composables/use-request-headers.md

 ```

 ::alert{icon=👉}
-[Another example](/getting-started/data-fetching#example-pass-client-headers-to-the-api) shows how we can pass `cookie` from the client headers to the API.
+[Another example](/getting-started/data-fetching#example-pass-client-headers-to-the-api) shows how we can pass cookies from the initial request to another API route.
 ::